Clinical Microbiology Short Essay Question And Answers

 Retrovirus HIV Structure of Human Immunodeficiency virus

-HIV virus Modes of Transmission:
+HIV Virus Modes of Transmission: There are three modes of transmission

 1. Sexual contact